Man continues Christmas tradition surprising healthcare workers with gifts – KION546

 Click here for updates on this story

-WATERLOO, Missouri (KMOV) — For the second year in a row, a Metro East man surprised dozens of St. Louis healthcare workers with Christmas gifts.
+WATERLOO, Illinois (KMOV) — For the second year in a row, a Metro East man surprised dozens of St. Louis healthcare workers with Christmas gifts.

 Last year, Bob Raffety of Waterloo, Illinois, launched a campaign called Adopt a Healthcare Worker on Facebook.
 The goal was to raise money for 30 healthcare workers for Christmas gifts.